blenderbox/dppl/readme.markdown

     Or just run `./deploy/heroku.sh`.
 In order to do this, you'll need to have your AWS info setup in `local.py`.
 Look at `settings/heroku.py` to get an idea of what settings you'll need.
+From the source directory, run

-        $ ./deploy/heroku.sh
+        $ ../deploy/heroku.sh

 ## Notes